 Massachusetts' expenditure profile is very broad, driven by an expansive scope of services.
 Medicaid and other social services are the largest single spending commitment in the general fund at about half of total spending.
 Rising needs, including those emerging from implementation of the Affordable Care Act, have pressured spending in recent years.
 Education is also a significant commitment, with extensive funding of local schools and a broad higher education network.
-The Commonwealth's education commitment extends to covering the pension liabilities of local teachers.
-Consistent with practices in many smaller states, the Commonwealth is responsible for delivering or funding many services routinely funded at local levels in other states.
+The Commonwealth's education commitment extends to covering the pension liabilities of local teachers, although not the liability associated with their other post-employment benefits (OPEB).
+Consistent with practices in many smaller states, the Commonwealth is responsible for delivering or funding many services routinely funded at local levels elsewhere.

-As with most states, spending in the absence of policy actions is expected to be in line with to marginally above expected revenue growth, driven by social services, particularly Medicaid.
+As with most states, spending in the absence of policy actions is expected to be in line with to marginally above expected revenue growth, primarily driven by social services, particularly Medicaid.

-The Commonwealth retains ample ability to cut spending.
-Statute allows for swift response in the event of forecast revenue underperformance, including the governor's statutory powers to unilaterally cut allotments under Section 9C of Commonwealth General Law, Chapter 29.
+The Commonwealth retains ample ability to cut spending; statute allows for swift response in the event of forecast revenue underperformance, including the governor's statutory powers to unilaterally cut allotments under Section 9C of Commonwealth General Law, Chapter 29.
+Carrying costs for long-term liabilities, including debt service, actuarial determined pension contributions, and OPEB pay-go appropriations, are elevated but manageable, at 15.1% of governmental expenditures in fiscal 2017.

 Federal action to revise Medicaid's programmatic and financial structure, including a basic restructuring of federal Medicaid funding to a capped amount, remains a possibility.
-Whether a change in federal Medicaid funding has consequences for Fitch's assessment of a state's credit quality would depend on the state's fiscal response to those changes.
-Responses that create long-term structural deficits or increase liability burdens could negatively affect both the expenditure framework assessment and the IDR.
+Whether a change in Medicaid funding has consequences for Fitch's assessment of a state's credit quality would depend on the state's fiscal response to those changes.
+Responses that create long-term structural deficits or increased liability burdens could negatively affect both the expenditure framework assessment and the IDR.